 - and more…

 One of the most common things that increases the time it takes to build a website, is the copy (words), logos, and graphic elements that the customer may provide.
 If a web designer has all of the elements of the website needed to build the website, many websites can be built within 3-6 weeks.

-Yes.
+Yes & no – depending on your service provider.
 No matter where you have your website hosted, there is a monthly service fee.
 Most hosting providers do have an option to pay annually if you do not wish to pay monthly.
 But even then, those annual fees do cover the monthly fees for the term.

 Most regular prices for shared hosting fall between $9-$15 a month.
 If you subscribe to a service like Wix or SquareSpace, then the fees tend to be higher for comparable functionality.
-But what to be aware of with these services is that the content you put on those hosts, cannot be transferred to your own server some day.
+But what to be aware of with some of these services is that the content you put on those hosts, cannot be transferred to your own server some day.
 At the very least, not all of your content can transfer.
 So if you ever need a custom site or additional functionality that they don’t provide, you’ll have to start over!
 Check with the service provider to confirm what content will export, and what won’t export.